 Countries/Jurisdictions of Primary Concern - Brazil

-In 2013, Brazil was the world’s seventh largest economy by nominal GDP.
+In 2015, Brazil was the second-largest economy in the Americas and among the ten largest economies in the world, by nominal GDP.
 It is a major drug-transit country, as well as one of the world’s largest consumer countries.
-Sao Paulo, Brazil’s largest city, is considered a regional financial center for Latin America.
-Money laundering in Brazil is primarily related to domestic crime, especially drug trafficking, corruption, organized crime, gambling, and trade in various types of contraband.
-Laundering channels include the use of banks, real estate investment, financial asset markets, luxury goods, remittance networks, informal financial networks, and trade-based money laundering.
+São Paulo, Brazil’s largest city, is considered a regional financial center for Latin America.
+Money laundering in Brazil is primarily related to domestic crimes, especially drug trafficking, corruption, organized crime, gambling, and trade in various types of contraband and counterfeit goods.
+Money laundering channels include the use of banks, real estate investment, financial asset markets, luxury goods, remittance networks, informal financial networks, and trade-based money laundering.

-Sao Paulo and the Tri-Border Area (TBA) of Brazil, Argentina, and Paraguay are particular areas that possess high risk factors for money laundering.
+São Paulo and the Tri-Border Area (TBA) of Brazil, Argentina, and Paraguay possess high risk factors for money laundering.
 In addition to weapons and narcotics, a wide variety of counterfeit goods, including CDs, DVDs, and computer software (much of it of Asian origin), are routinely smuggled across the border from Paraguay into Brazil.
-In addition to Sao Paulo and the TBA, other areas of the country are also of growing concern.
-The Government of Brazil and local officials in the states of Mato Grosso do Sul and Parana, for example, report increased involvement by Rio de Janeiro and Sao Paulo gangs in the already significant trafficking in weapons and drugs that plagues Brazil’s western border states.
+In addition to São Paulo and the TBA, other areas of the country continue to be of concern.
+The Government of Brazil and local officials in the states of Mato Grosso do Sul and Paraná, for example, report increased involvement by Rio de Janeiro and São Paulo gangs in the already significant trafficking in weapons and drugs that plagues Brazil’s western border states.

 Brazil has four free trade zones/ports (FTZs).
 The government provides tax benefits in certain FTZs, which are located to attract investment to the country’s relatively underdeveloped North and Northeast regions.